 AREC 847, Networks, Social Learning and Technology Adoption

 ECON 781, Valuing Environmental Benefits

-The final course requirement is AREC 892 (formerly 869P), Dissertation Prospectus Development (3 credits), which consists of more intensive preparation for writing a dissertation prospectus.
-It is normally taken during the fall semester of the third year.
-This requirement is waived for any student who has completed a dissertation prospectus and passed a prospectus examination before the fall semester of the third year.
+The final course requirement is AREC 892 (3 credits), which consists of more intensive preparation for writing a dissertation prospectus.
+This course is normally taken during the Fall semester of the third year.
+This requirement is waived for students who have completed a dissertation prospectus and passed the prospectus examination before the Fall semester of the third year.

-For more specific information on these courses, see Graduate Courses .
+For more specific information on the courses offered at AREC, see Graduate Courses .